Wind-WindKids/winding/samples/sophieandwind/frost.md

 The pedals moved, the stick shifted — the eGull steadied, straightened, slowed, exited the runway and rolled to a stop, dead straight.

+“Sophie, flight instruction is over for today.
+Taxi to the ramp, when ready, please.” — the Dragon voice came in soft, but formal.

 Wind was already in the air, "Are you okay?" — he asked over the radio.

 Sophie sat rigid, she clicked the transmit.
 “I’m fine,” she said through clenched teeth, — "Aborted takeoff."

+--
+scared: spread, landscape-oriented
+--
 It wasn’t the gusts that had scared her most — it was the Dragon taking control.
 It felt like that day in Paris.

+Wind thought she’d had a rough time.
-Wind landed, taxied over and came to hug her.
+He landed, came to comfort her.
+“I’m fine,” she said again.

 @right: image, portrait-oriented
 Cockpit view, Sophie in a headset, sitting in her eGull,